 Fermatas

 The lower-case character p is used to indicate a fermata on a note.
 The p MUST follow the note name.
-If there is also a Trill, the p MUST follow the trill character.
+If there is also a trill, the p MUST follow the trill character.

 Grace Notes